FidelusAleksander/ghcertified/content/questions/advanced_security/question-018.md

 ---
 archetype: "questions"
 title: "Question 018"
-question: "When GitHub runs a scan of all historical code in enterprise repositories what is the notification behaviour?
+question: "When GitHub runs a scan of all historical code in enterprise repositories what is the notification behavior?
 (Select two.)"
 draft: false
 ---